samarth-29/Chat-Application-/README.md

 # Chat-Application-
-This is simple chat application developer using socket.io
+This is simple chat application developed using socket.io

 Socket.io is a javascript library which is used to build real time application.